GnaspGames/Smelt/README.md

 Each of these starts a new line of command blocks.

-Any text found after the initial "#" is used to generate a hidden marker armorstand with that as the CustomName.
+Any text found after the initial "#" is used to generate a "line marker" (a hidden marker armorstand with the text as the CustomName).

 This helps to recognise lines of command blocks in your Minecraft world.

+Use a line with no text after the "#" to create a gap between your command block lines.
+No line marker will be created.

 ### 2. The JSON line (using "{" and "}", always on one line)